hyotang666/jingoh/org/doc/AoptionsA.S.md

 ## note:
 Do not confuse it as symbol.
-This is just symbol-macro, so you can not access its value by CL:SYMBOL-VALUE.
+This is just symbol-macro, so you can not access its value by CL:SYMBOL-VALUE, nor dynamic bindings with e.g. LET.

 ## See also: